Essays on aging to be published by OSU Press, Spring 2021.

 Essay on vanity in old age, Mirror, Mirror: Who’s Looking at Older Women, published in ROAR, February, 2017.

-Short story published in Catamaran, Spring 2017.
+Short story, The Old Woman and the Boy, published in Catamaran, Spring 2017.

 Column, There Was An Old Woman, in ROAR: